 depeperwinkel

-This andaliman is unique, because it is almost seedless!
-We sell these aromatic, sharp berries as 'clusters', originating from wild growing andaliman bushes.
-One of the few places in the world where the Zanthoxylum acanthopodium - a thorny bush or tree - grows, is Sumatra.
+This andaliman is unique because it's virtually seedless!
+We sell these aromatic, pungent berries as clusters, sourced from wild-growing andaliman shrubs.
+One of the few places in the world where Zanthoxylum acanthopodium—a thorny shrub or tree—grows is Sumatra.

-The berry gets its sharpness from sanshool, a substance that provides a pleasant tingling sensation on the tip of your tongue.
-Andaliman is a member of the citrus family, hence the citrus aroma.
-Comparable to the citrus notes of Ma khaen.
+The berry derives its sharpness from sanshool, a substance that creates a pleasant, tingling sensation on the tip of your tongue.
+Andaliman is a citrus relative, hence its citrus aroma.
+It's similar to the citrus notes of Ma khaen.

-The Zanthoxylum acanthopodium grows wild except in Sumatra occasionally elsewhere in Southeast Asia, such as in India, and is not cultivated anywhere in the world.
-The most important locations are the area around Lake Toba, North Tapaluni and the island of Samosir.
-The berries are harvested there all year round, with a peak season in March.
+Zanthoxylum acanthopodium grows wild in Sumatra and occasionally elsewhere in Southeast Asia, such as India, and is cultivated nowhere else in the world.
+The main areas of cultivation are around Lake Toba, North Tapaluni, and the island of Samosir.
+The berries are harvested year-round, with a peak season in March.

-For one kilogram of dried andaliman, an average of eight kilograms of fresh berries is needed.
-The andaliman is harvested in clusters, and contains, besides the fruits, the small stalks and many twigs.
-The fruits usually contain seeds, because they do not fall off spontaneously.
+On average, one kilogram of dried andaliman requires eight kilograms of fresh berries.
+The andaliman is harvested in clusters and contains not only the berries, but also the small stems and many twigs.
+The berries usually contain seeds, as these don't fall off spontaneously.

-Our andaliman is of exceptional quality, because almost all seeds have been removed.
-It therefore contains few bitter tones, so that the fresh citrus aroma predominates!
-You will undoubtedly have more value for your money.
+Our andaliman is exceptional because almost all the seeds have been removed.
+It therefore contains few bitter notes, allowing the fresh citrus aroma to dominate!
+You'll undoubtedly get more for your money.

 The unique sharpness experience of sanshol

-The numbing effect is mainly caused by γ sanshool and α hidroxy sanshool.
-The amount of α-hidroxy-sanshool in the berries can be (well over) 50 ‰ of the dry weight, of γ sanshool around 5‰.
-The tingling is accompanied by a light numbness, jokingly compared to tasting a 9 volt battery.
-A single berry is enough to experience that!
-This somatosensation, tingling by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
-The effect is very complex and the subject of extensive studies.
-In particular, hidroxy-α-sanshool is said to cause the tingling, and there are certain parallels with the sharpness experienced by capsaicin, the pungent substance in chilli pepper, but also with menthol and mustard oil.
+The numbing effect is primarily due to γ sanshool and α hydroxy sanshool.
+The amount of α-hydroxy sanshool in the berries can be (well over) 50‰ of the dry weight, while γ sanshool accounts for around 5‰.
+The tingling sensation is accompanied by a mild numbness, jokingly compared to tasting a 9-volt battery.
+A single berry is enough to experience this! somatosensation, a tingling sensation caused by touch, has been used for centuries as an anesthetic in traditional Asian medicine.
+Its effects are very complex and the subject of extensive research.
+Hydroxy-α-sanshool, in particular, is said to cause the tingling sensation, and there are certain parallels with the pungency experienced with capsaicin, the pungent substance in chili

 Smell and taste

-The berries have a complex aroma, in which you can taste orange peel and tea, but also anise and menthol, and the sweet notes of angelica.
-The smell is related to that of black pepper due to the high content of sabinene, which is higher in the dried berry than in the fresh one.This is the flavor palette:
+The berries have a complex aroma, with notes of orange peel and tea, as well as anise and menthol, and the sweet notes of angelica.
+The aroma is similar to black

 - β-phellandrene, pleasant mint and citrus flavor, also found in allspice,